FH-Potsdam/teaching-parametric-design/src/site/de/2d/02-drawing.md

 ```js
 background('red');
 ```
 > Notice the single quotes around the word 'red'.
 Whenever we use text as a value (string) for a command, we need to set single (or double) quotes around it.
-Otherwise JavaScript will think **red** is also a command.
+Otherwise JavaScript will think **red** is also a command or variable.

 4. Hexadecimal RGB: hex text
 ```js